 RNB Global University follows Semester System along with Choice Based Credit System as per latest guidelines of University Grants Commission (UGC).
 Accordingly, each academic year is divided into two semesters, Odd (July-December) and Even (January-June).
 Also, the university follows a system of continuous evaluation along with regular updating in course curricula and teaching pedagogy.

-The curriculum for BBA LL.B. program for (January-June) Even Semester, 2019 along with Examination pattern is as follows:
+The curriculum for BBA LL.B.
+Program along with Examination pattern is as follows:

 Course Scheme